 Other Queenstown Hikes

 There are heaps of other hikes in and around Queenstown, from short trails in town (Tiki Trail, Frankton Arm Walkway) to lots of other walks in and around Glenorchy and Arrowtown.
-You could spend weeks in this area and not see everything.
-I’ll be heading back there soon and will do a couple more hikes, including the Mount Crichton Loop Track which might just make it onto this list – stay tuned for that!
+You could spend weeks in this area and not see everything — we’re still making our way through them all!

 Did you enjoy our Queenstown hikes post?
 Share it with your friends on Facebook!